Last revised on November 21, 2022.

-The poster also celebrates an off-the-cuff comment made by the King in the 1970s about “Gross National Happiness” which somehow became government policy a decade later!
-More than anything, it seems like a useful piece of fantasy concocted by the financially-well-off political elite in Thimphu to diffuse any political or social dissatisfaction.
+The poster also celebrates an off-the-cuff comment made by the King in the 1970s about “Gross National Happiness,” which somehow became government policy a decade later!
+More than anything, it seems like a useful piece of fantasy concocted by Thimphu’s financially well-off political elite to diffuse any political or social dissatisfaction.

 Somehow we make a leap from the fluff of “Gross National Happiness” to the notion that the people of Bhutan are the happiest in the world – a statement that crops up in more than one tourism promo.
 Meanwhile, Bhutan ranks 129th in the U.N.’s Human Development Index (2019 stats – p.13 of 19).
 The Economist’s 2021 Democracy Index has Bhutan ranked 81st.

-Credit must be given for its shift from a monarchy to what The Economist describes as a hybrid regime.
-Its 5.71 score in 2021 is far from the 2.62 it scored in 2006.
-However, the continued flattering of the members of the Wangchuk family for their “farseeing wisdom” by obsequious officials is a bit much to take.
+Credit must be given for Bhutan’s shift from a monarchy to what The Economist describes as a hybrid regime.
+Its 5.71 score in 2021 is far from the low 2.62 it scored in 2006.
+However, the continued impulse to flatter past and present members of the Wangchuk family for their “farseeing wisdom” by obsequious officials is a bit much to take.

 An article –Tourism in Bhutan and COVID-19’s Lasting Impacts– from November 2020 – examines the state of Bhutanese tourism without acknowledging or factoring in the changes that have occurred since 2010, thanks to the massive influx of Indian tourists.

-This Kuensel article –Promoting tourism at the World Expo– from January 2022 pretends that Bhutan’s tourism policy, the one developed by its “visionary kings” and grounded in the GNH concept, is still the “high cost, low impact” one of the 1990s and early 2000s!
+This Kuensel article –Promoting tourism at the World Expo– from January 2022 pretends that Bhutan’s tourism policy, the one developed by its “visionary kings” and grounded in the GNH concept, is still the “high cost, low impact” one from the 1970s to the early 2000s!

 Contrasting Views On The Cost of Visiting Bhutan

-For an alternative view of Bhutan’s tourism policy – one which does not really address the contradiction between a mandatory $250. a day charge for 20% of its visitors and the next to no charge ($15.!) for the other 80%, see Is Bhutan really worth $250 per day? by a fellow WordPress blogger, a Dutch adventurer who was there pre-Covid.
+For an alternative view of Bhutan’s tourism policy – one which does not really address the contradiction between a mandatory $250. a day minimum package deal for 20% of its visitors and next to no charge for the other 80%, see Is Bhutan really worth $250 per day? by a fellow WordPress blogger, a Dutch adventurer who was there pre-Covid.